 Any area in which limited space or visibility cause any greater speed to be dangerous to the public.

 For the purposes of enforcing this bylaw, any area which has been marked by, or under the direction of, the harbormaster with conspicuous orange signs or markers, or signs lettered in orange, shall be deemed prima facie to be one of the areas described in § 118-1 hereof, but such presumption shall be subject to rebuttal by competent evidence by the defendant, in which case similar evidence by the plaintiff shall also be considered.

-The Harbormaster is directed to keep a list of all areas marked by him or under his direction pursuant to this bylaw and to make such list publicly available.
+The Harbormaster is directed to keep a list of all areas marked by pursuant to § 118-2 of this bylaw and to make such list publicly available.

 It shall be unlawful to deface, alter or remove any sign or marker placed by, or under the direction of, the Harbormaster.